 During the Christmas and New Year Season, many of us will be visiting our families and friends to share Christmas and New Year wishes and joy.
-After the New Year, I will be visiting my family and religious community and I am so excited about it!
-During these visits, we will be exchanging best wishes for the New Year and exchanging gifts, appreciation, and affection.
-For some people, these visits can be delightful or painful.
+During these visits, we will be exchanging happy and healthy wishes, for the New Year and exchanging gifts, appreciation, and affection.
+For some people, these visits can be delightful or painful!

 As a hospital chaplain, I feel myself gifted and blessed whenever I “visit” patients and their families at the hospital.
 I can feel how eagerly patients are waiting for “visits” from the doctors, hoping to hear good news.
 Following Mary’s example in today’s Gospel story, let us try to give our sacred presence, our time, our affirmations, encouragements, support, peace, and joy to our families, spouses, children, and friends.
 These are the greatest gifts because their value cannot be calculated in terms of money.

 “Mary’s gift of presence” to Elizabeth shows us, instead of looking after our own time and convenience; we should seek the needs of other persons.
 It was not convenient for Mary to travel the lonely and dangerous road from Galilee to the hill country of Judea; it was a very difficult and challenging task for Mary.
 As soon as Mary heard that Elizabeth was six months pregnant, Mary went immediately, stayed with Elizabeth for three months, and took care of all her needs until Elizabeth gave birth.
 Mary gave Elizabeth what she needed, the gift of caring and loving presence; that was the perfect gift.